zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo4-getfunctionfromip2-method.md

 ## <a name="parameters"></a>Parameter
  `ip`
- in Der Anweisungs Zeiger in verwaltetem Code.
+ [in] The instruction pointer in managed code.

  `pFunctionId`
- vorgenommen Die Funktions-ID.
+ [out] The function ID.

  `pReJitId`
- vorgenommen Die Identität der neu kompilierten JIT-Version der Funktion.
+ [out] The identity of the JIT-recompiled version of the function.

 ## <a name="remarks"></a>Hinweise
- `GetFunctionFromIP2`ähnelt `GetFunctionFromIP`, mit der Ausnahme, dass die JIT-kompilierte ID anstelle der Funktions-ID der Funktion abgerufen wird, die die angegebene IP-Adresse enthält.
+ `GetFunctionFromIP2` is similar to `GetFunctionFromIP`, except that it gets the JIT-recompiled ID instead of the function ID of the function that contains the specified IP address.

 > [!NOTE]
-> `GetFunctionFromIP2`kann eine Garbage Collection auslöst, während `GetFunctionFromIP` dies nicht der Fall ist.
-Weitere Informationen finden Sie unter [CORPROF_E_UNSUPPORTED_CALL_SEQUENCE HRESULT](../../../../docs/framework/unmanaged-api/profiling/corprof-e-unsupported-call-sequence-hresult.md).
+> `GetFunctionFromIP2` can trigger a garbage collection, whereas `GetFunctionFromIP` will not.
+For more information, see [CORPROF_E_UNSUPPORTED_CALL_SEQUENCE HRESULT](../../../../docs/framework/unmanaged-api/profiling/corprof-e-unsupported-call-sequence-hresult.md).

 ## <a name="requirements"></a>Anforderungen
- **Formen** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

- **Header:** Corprof. idl, Corprof. h
+ **Header:** CorProf.idl, CorProf.h

- **Fern** CorGuids.lib
+ **Bibliothek:** CorGuids.lib

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v45plus](../../../../includes/net-current-v45plus-md.md)]